Hurt Foot Hop is a trope particular to Amusing Injuries.

 - In Season 2 episode 44 of Roco Kingdom Adventure, Cullan trips over a rock, gets angry and kicks the rock, and winds up hopping in pain when this hurts his foot.

-- In Asterix, Vercingetorix surrendered to Julius Caesar not by dropping his weapons at Caesar's feet... but on his toes.
+- Asterix: In a recurring flashback, Vercingetorix surrendered to Julius Caesar not by dropping his weapons at Caesar's feet... but on his toes.
 And then Caesar "went away to other conquests"... by hopping on one foot.

 - In Avengers Academy, Hazmat once attempted to kick Rockslide in the groin.
 Rockslide is a mutant whose body built out of solid rock.
 Hazmat is a mere human girl in a suit.
 Hazmat ended up hopping up and down while clutching her foot in pain.